 The 2014 Scouting in the Catholic Church course is scheduled for August 3–9, 2014.
 The conference brings together religious and lay participants with varying experience in Scouting and the Catholic faith.
 The goal of the conference is to help the participants understand how Scouting is youth ministry and how to use the information in their dioceses or eparchies when talking with Scouters, priests, and youth ministers.

 The course is structured to explore four components (leadership, holiness, conversion, worship) of lay apostolate formation, one each day of the course.
-The NCCS' National Catholic Leadership Development for Scouting (SD:LAFS) format of bible readings, reflection, and small-group discussion gives the participants insight as to why a Catholic Scouter is called to the lay apostolate, and how to deliver a SD:LAFS program.
+The NCCS' National Catholic Leadership Development for Scouting (NCLD) format of bible readings, reflection, and small-group discussion gives the participants insight as to why a Catholic Scouter is called to the lay apostolate, and how to deliver a NCLD program.
 The course advisor facilitates the component discussion from a catechism perspective.
 Presentations and discussions explain how NCCS and Scouting view and fulfill their parts of the component.
 Discussion, readings, and reflections using the Renewing the Vision booklet help the participants gain knowledge from a youth minister's perspective.

 Tentative Weekly Agenda

 Participants may attend Mass each evening at the Philmont Catholic chapel with crews starting or ending their mountain treks, Philmont staff, and local residents.